GonzaloHirsch/jwt-nodejs-security/README.md

     static newUser = async (req: Request, res: Response, next: NextFunction) => {
         // NOTE: No change to this function.
-        // Get the user name and password let { username, password } = req.body;
+        // Get the user name and password. let { username, password } = req.body;
         // We can only create regular users through this function. const user = await createUser(username, password, Roles.USER);

         // NOTE: We will only get here if all new user information
         // is valid and the user was created.
-        // Send an HTTP "Created" response
+        // Send an HTTP "Created" response.
         res.status(201).type('json').send(user);
     };

     static editUser = async (req: Request, res: Response, next: NextFunction) => {
-        // Get the user ID
+        // Get the user ID.
         const id = req.params.id;

         // New code: Restrict USER requestors to edit their own record.